trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    [Have a look on the Entrypoints contracts documentation](/smart-contracts/entrypoints)>

-   > Note: The old syntax was requiring a main function.
-It is still valid but very verbatim and deprecated in Ligo V1.
+   > Note: Previous versions of LIGO used a single main function instead of a function for each entrypoint.
+This syntax is still valid, but it is harder to read and deprecated in Ligo V1.
    >
    > A `Poke` variant parameter is generated from the `poke` entrypoint function under the hood.
 A variant is more or less equivalent of the Enum type in Javascript.
 A default main function is generated and act like as a dispatcher for each of your entrypoints.
 It means that this painful boilerplate is no more needed on the new syntax.